tarababa/05-PiTimelapseCam/README.md

 To navigate between the various settings use the top arrows in the settings menus.The done button at the bottom of the settings menu takes the user back to the main screen.

 ####Storage
-Where your fotos should be stored by selecting the desired option.
+Where your photos should be stored by selecting the desired option.
 To use Dropbox, which is essentail for the webcam mode described further below, a Dropbox account must be created as described on [raspi.tv](http://raspi.tv/2013/how-to-use-dropbox-with-raspberry-pi)

 ![Storage settings](https://github.com/tarababa/05-PiTimelapseCam/blob/master/img/doc/settings_storage.png)

 ####Size
-Select the size for your fotos.
+Select the size for your photos.

 ![Size settings](https://github.com/tarababa/05-PiTimelapseCam/blob/master/img/doc/settings_size.png)